 TOWARDS A MEDITERRANEAN VISION OF INNOVATION

 A specifically Mediterranean Model is emerging as a result of the culturally grounded integration of social and creative innovation with the more traditional levers of technologic and industrial advancement.
-The resulting trend depicts a broad landscape in which these different forms of innovation – scientific, industrial, social and institutional – interact with each other in a lively and fruitful dynamic.
+The resulting trend depicts a broad landscape in which these different forms of innovation interact in a fruitful dynamic.

 Policy Briefing #6